-- a.
-AMATEUR: An amateur competitor competes with an amateur partner.
-An amateur dancer may become a professional in the following manner: - (1) By the declaration of such - (2) By competing against other professionals in an NDCA sanctioned Open Professional or Rising Star event - (3) By acting as a professional partner in an NDCA sanctioned Pro/Amateur competition event - b.
+a.
+AMATEUR: An Amateur is one for whom dancing is strictly an avocation, a recreational activity, or a competitive sport.
+An amateur competitor competes with an amateur partner.
+An amateur dancer may become a professional in the following manner:

+(1) By the declaration of such

+- (2) By competing against other professionals in an NDCA sanctioned Open Professional or Rising Star event - (3) By acting as a professional partner in an NDCA sanctioned Pro/Amateur competition event - b.
 Pre-Teen, Junior, Youth and Adult Amateur dancers must be registered with the NDCA, unless they are participating only in pro/am events. - (1) NOTE: With the exception of honor dances and formation teams, amateurs are not permitted to demonstrate at NDCA events.